dcuny/synth-v-scripts/README.md

 The script pays attention to where a syllable falls into a word, as well as if it’s at the start or end of the phrase in setting parameters.

 The "Gender" is used as a way to color the timbre of the note, adding variety to a sustained tone.
 For long notes followed by a long rest, the Gender parameter from the dialog box.
 For all other notes, the Gender parameter is scaled by 40%.

+"Long Notes" and "Long Rests" are by default to be a quarter note in duration.
+The value can be modifed by adjusting the "Minimum Rest for Cadence (in 8th Notes)".